 We’ve probably all heard the stories of hard working farmers who gave up on their dreams when they couldn’t make ends meet.
 Abandoned dreams are heartbreaking.

 It doesn’t have to be that way.

 “There has never been a better time to get into farming.”

-We purchased The Market Gardener book around a year ago, and have read through it, and tagged a number of pages we’ve come back to time and again.
-It’s incredibly well laid out, easy to follow, easy—and interesting—to ready as a book, and to reference regularly as a handbook or farmer’s guide.
+We’ve read through it The Market Gardener from front to back, and have tagged a number of pages we’ve come back to time and again.
+It’s incredibly well laid out, easy to follow, easy—and interesting—to read as a book, and to reference regularly as a handbook or farmer’s guide.